Comcast Marketing Salary | $90K-$200K+ | Levels.fyi

 The median Marketing compensation in United States package at Comcast totals $200K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/23/2025

 Company